-Principle 9: The Board is responsible for the governance of risk and ensures that Management maintains a sound system of risk management and internal controls to safeguard the interests of the company and its shareholders.
+Principle 9: The Board is responsible for the governance of risk and ensures that Management maintains a sound system of risk management and internal controls, to safeguard the interests of the company and its shareholders.

-The Board is responsible for the governance of risks and sets the tone and direction for the Company in the way risks are being managed, and the AC was established to assist in its oversight of risk management before it was dissolved on 5 August 2021, with the AC and the ERMC having been merged under the Audit and Risk Committee ("ARC").
-Accordingly, the functions and responsibilities of the dissolved AC continued to be directly undertaken by the ARC, further details on which are set out below.
+The Board is responsible for the governance of risks and sets the tone and direction for the Company in the way risks are being managed and the ARC is established to assist in its oversight of risk management.
+Details of the functions and responsibilities of the ARC are set out below.